Residence for Tuition Purposes

 It is the student’s responsibility to ensure residency classification is accurate prior to registering for courses.
 If incorrect, it is also the student’s responsibility to ensure corrections are made before the census date of the applicable semester.
 Any applicant or student classified as a non-resident who wishes to be considered for reclassification as a resident must submit the Core Residency Questions.
 Along with the form, the applicant or student must submit supporting documentation that proves residency for tuition purposes.
-Oftentimes, an applicant or student will submit the Core Residency Questions and upon receipt, Undergraduate Admissions will request additional documentation specific to the way the Core Residency questions were answered.
+Oftentimes, an applicant or student will submit the Core Residency Questions and upon receipt, Recruitment & Undergraduate Admissions will request additional documentation specific to the way the Core Residency questions were answered.

 Student visa holders are not eligible for this option for establishment of residency.
 An individual who is neither a US citizen, nor permanent resident must complete and submit the Residency Affidavit.

 Students are not able to obtain residency through family members, sponsors, or individuals who are not their biological or adoptive parent, or court-appointed legal guardian, even if that person claims them on taxes or provides the majority of their financial need.